binbashing/logrotate-docker/Readme.md

 Simple docker container that does logrotate.
 Designed as sidecar container for Kubernetes pods that write logfiles but don't do rotation themselves.

-## Considerations

-- You most likely don't want to keep a ton of old log files in a running pod
-- The purpose of this is solely to ensure logs don't fill up the disk - not long-term archival
-- Instead, use a sidecar to `tail` the active log and let the K8S log collector handle the rest

 ## Usage

 - Use shared volumes to share log files with a container that produces logfiles